-At our most recent clinic in Bradenton, Florida we met a young man named Lencz Sully Ralph Laurent.
+At our November, 2016 clinic in Bradenton, Florida we met a young man named Lencz Sully Ralph Laurent.
 Lencz moved to the United States in 2012 after an earthquake ravaged his home country of Haiti.
-He was trapped under rubble following the earthquake for two days until he was saved by a United States Marine.
+The quake destroyed a building he was in.
+He had been trapped under rubble for two days when a United States Marine found him.

-The marine who saved Lencz’s left an undeniable impression on him, and he aspired to one day become a marine.
-“I don’t give up on dreams,” he said.
-Lencz also has aspirations to one-day give back to his community by becoming a fireman – a goal also attributed to the man who saved him.
+The marine who saved his life left an undeniable impression on Lencz.
+He aspires to one day become a marine.
+Lencz also has aspirations to give back to his community by becoming a fireman.
 “The marine who pulled me out and saved my life from the rubble was a firefighter.”

 Lencz attends school at the host site of the Bradenton clinic, Manatee Technical College, and plans on graduating in March of 2017 with a degree in Collision Repair and Refinishing.

-The underlying theme of our talk with Lencz seemed to suggest most people have no idea how their actions can affect another person’s life.
-The marine who saved him may not have a clue that he gave hope to this young man, not to mention a goal in life.
-Just as many RAM volunteers and generous donors may have no idea how life-altering their generosity is to so many people.
+Many people have no idea how their actions can affect another person’s life.
+The marine who saved Lencz may not have a clue that he gave hope to this young man, not to mention a goal in life.
+Just as many RAM volunteers and generous donors may not realize how life-altering their generosity is for so many people.

 Regarding volunteers, Lencz said, “Thank you for your service!
 You could be doing so many other things right now, but chose to be here.”